Nightknight3000/Assignment-Feedback-Transcriber/README.md

 ## Example
 The webserver pipeline of this tool could look like this:
 ```
-# Start webserver and setup database in outputdirectory (here='outs')
+# Start webserver and setup database in outputdirectory (here: 'outs')
 > python3 assignment_feedback.py -l lecture -o outs -c lecture_config.txt
-# TODO: Use GUI to load xlsx-files downloaded form Ilias, input points and comments, then create and unpack feedback archive.
+# TODO: Use GUI to load xlsx-files downloaded from Ilias, input points and comments, then create and unpack feedback archive.

 # Upload feedback to Ilias by specifying the unpacked directory
 > python3 assignment_feedback.py -m feedback -u 'Feedbacks_Assignment X'